mattdanielbrown/vertical-rhythm-reset/README.md

 # Vertical Rhythm Reset
 Vertical Rhythm Reset is the perfect starting point for implementing responsive vertical rhythm grids and modular scale typography.
 Simple implementation, flexible customization options, optimized CSS output, smart mixins for effortless grid alignment and a range of helper classes provide a robust and easily maintainable foundation on which to build upon.

+In addition to the usual implementation details, the documentation below also explains how Vertical Rhythm Reset works.
+This increases the documentation length which could imply complexity, but the intention is to prevent the system from being a "[black box](https://en.wikipedia.org/wiki/Black_box)" for developers.

 ------

 - [Features](#features)